keithalewis/math/ross.md

 default rate $\lambda$ as more information becomes available.
 A more accurate model should allow random recovery $R\in[0,1]$ and specify joint distributions for all the random variables involved.
-One possible approach would be to specify $R$ to have a beta distribution and define appropriate copulae for the joint distributions.
 This would completely define the value of a risky zero coupon bond, however the software implementation and fitting market data to model parameters would be challenging, to say the least.